Holochain Core Concepts: What is Holochain?

 - Hosting costs scale with traffic, making you a victim of your own success.

-- Storing private user data increases your legal liability.
+- Storing private user data increases your legal and moral liability.

 Cloud hosting platforms offer horizontal scaling.
 As your application grows, you add more virtual machines to increase availability.
-This is tricky to maintain, as you are responsible for updating your OS, provisioning new machines, and maintaining security.
+This requires you to maintain a fleet of servers, with all the responsibilities that go along with that.